 The New Mexico Teacher of the Year (NMTOY) Program works in partnership with the National Teacher of the Year (NTOY) Program managed by the Council of Chief State School Officers (CCSSO).
 It is the most prestigious teacher recognition program in the country and includes a new cohort each year.

-The NMTOY is chosen from one of the state’s 89 school districts, which are all eligible to submit a teacher candidate for this honor.
+The NMTOY is chosen from one of the state’s school districts and charter schools, which are all eligible to submit a teacher candidate for this honor.
 The NMTOY promotes excellence in teaching, is a source of inspiration to other teachers to strive for improving the quality of classroom education, therein providing tools necessary for students to succeed.

-PED in partnership with the NMOGA recently announced the call for 2023 Teacher of The Year nominations.
+The NMPED in partnership with the NMOGA recently announced the call for 2024 Teacher of The Year nominations.
 The application period has closed.
-PED received several highly competitive applications from exceptional educators ranging from early childhood to high school teachers from throughout the state.
+The NMPED received several highly competitive applications from exceptional educators ranging from early childhood to high school teachers from throughout the state.
 The next Teacher of the Year will be announced soon.